 In Homer’s The Odyssey, Odysseus, preparing to embark on his titular journey, leaves the care and education of his infant son Telemachus to his trusted friend Mentor.
 Providing guidance and knowledge, Mentor teaches Telemachus about the world in his father’s absence.

 Today, personal and professional mentors appear in every person’s life.
 For students in the Melissa Riggio Higher Education Program at Borough of Manhattan Community College, (BMCC) and Hostos Community College, two people who embody the definition of this word are David Alvanes and Manual (Manny) Avila Torres.

 “I never worked a day in my life before AHRC, but I felt I could share my skills with our students,” David said in the BMCC staff lounge.
 “I wanted to be a teacher.
 I was fresh out of the college experience and felt I could share it with them.”

 David was previously an economics student at Pace University and took Dr. James Lawler’s Community Service Learning project that partners with AHRC NYC.
 “Something that caught my attention was the potential of the students and a sense of responsibility for me,” David said.
 Upon graduating, David felt a calling and joined the Riggio Program as a Higher Education Support Professional.

 Similarly, Manny was a student at Hostos while a friend was a Riggio Program employee.
-“He was telling me how he went to classes, helped with homework, working through their whole curriculum,” Manny said.
+“He was telling me how he went to classes, helped with homework, worked through their whole curriculum,” Manny said.
 “I thought he was just volunteering.
-I wanted to do it anyway but when he said it was a job I wanted to do it immediately.”
+I wanted to do it any way but when he said it was a job I wanted to do it immediately.”